-So, she got serious about paying off the debt.
-And 16 months later, Masters was debt-free and living her real dream life.
-She became a business coach, host of the “Eventual Millionaire” podcast, and author of the best-selling book, “Eventual Millionaire: How Anyone Can Be an Entrepreneur and Successfully Grow Their Startup.”
+Her pregnancy motivated her to get serious about paying off the debt.
+And 16 months later, Masters was debt-free.
+She became a business coach, host of the “Eventual Millionaire” podcast and author of the accompanying bestselling book.

 Here’s how the popular business coach tackled her student loans and other debt quickly while building a business — and how you can do the same.